zachpmanson/notes/notes/Notes/Internet/Fediverse/Fediverse.md

 -- [the federation statitics hub](https://the-federation.info/)

 The fediverse is a series of decentralised instances of social networks that are able to communicate with one another using shared protocols.
-It uses a few different protocols over the different services, but ActivityPub (and its flagship platform Mastodon) is the most popular by a considerable margin.
+It uses a few different protocols over the different services, but ActivityPub (and its flagship platform [[Mastodon]]) is the most popular by a considerable margin.

 ![[fediverse-protocol-graph.png]]

-## Mastodon

-You can find me on mastodon at @zach@zachmanson.com (this is an [[Mastodon Domain Alias]] to whatever my current account is).
-Mastodon is by far the most popular protocol that runs on top of ActivityPub at the time of writing.
-It is somewhat interoperable with many others such as PixelFed and Lemmy, but since the message formats aren't the same this can be limited, both in content and usability within existing interfaces.

 ## Lemmy/Kbin